Coronavirus vaccine from China’s Sinopharm is 79% effective, company says

 Sinopharm has another vaccine in late-stage trials.
 Despite the lack of regulatory approval, its vaccines have already been used on hundreds of thousands of Chinese citizens under an emergency use program for high-risk groups since July.

-Officials plan to vaccinate 50 million people in the country by the middle of next month, before the Lunar Near Year holiday when millions crisscross the country.
+Officials plan to vaccinate 50 million people in the country by the middle of next month, before the Lunar Near Year holiday when hundreds of millions crisscross the country.

 Chinese state media reported last week that drug regulators had formally accepted an application from the company for use of its vaccine among the general public.
 Sinopharm submitted an application for regulatory approval in November.